dougives/FrameMachine/README.md

 Several runs with manually adjusted initial parameters were performed on a mid-range server platform over about four months, with the longest run taking just over three weeks.
 Runs were halted when the fittest candidates persisted over two days.

 The code and states of the fittest candidates were manually analyzed.
 The fittest candidate from the three-week run recorded a profit 10.3%.
-I interpreted the fittest set of candidate's evaluation to be a form of segmented regression.
+I interpreted the fittest candidate's evaluation to be a form of segmented regression.
 I used this method to achieve 33.7% profit on a brokerage account over 2018.
 Notably, 'breakers' that I had implemented prevented the strategy from making any trades for most of February, and the last three months of 2018, when it had been trading at a loss.

 The best insight I received from these experiments was to perform statistical analysis on tick data instead of data segmented by time span, for short-term analysis.
 The scale of volume with regard to price is otherwise obscured.
 ### Tweet Sentiment